spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/single-plugin-argument.md

 template: howto-guide-template
 ---

-This check makes sure that the plugins don't require the complicated constructor arguments.
+This check makes sure that the plugins don't require complicated constructor arguments.

 ## Problem description

-Inside of the dependency provider you can register the plugin directly in the method or through another wrap method, with and without constructor arguments.
+Inside of the dependency provider, you can register the plugin directly in the method or through another wrap method, with and without constructor arguments.
 To keep the plugins simple, they shouldn't require complicated objects as constructor arguments.

 Supported argument types: